 Tourist appeal and access

-From the beginning New Zealand’s international tourist appeal centred on the mountains, forests, lakes and geysers that led it to be called ‘the wonder-country’.1 Highlights were Milford Sound, the Whanganui River and the thermal area of Rotorua – known as ‘the Hot Lakes District’ – where the chance to observe Māori people and culture was an added attraction.
+From the beginning New Zealand’s appeal to international tourists was based on the mountains, forests, lakes and geysers that led it to be called ‘the wonder-country’.1 Highlights were Milford Sound, the Whanganui River and the thermal area of Rotorua – ‘the Hot Lakes District’ – where the chance to observe Māori people and culture was an added attraction.
 In the 20th century spas and lodges in the wilderness were modelled on tourist resorts in North America and Europe.

 The earliest record of annual international tourist numbers to New Zealand was 5,233 in 1903.
-International tourism growth was very slow until it took off in the 1960s.
-Growth was especially strong during the 1990s and 2000s, and in the year to March 2009 there were 2.4 million international tourists.
-In the early 2000s tourism’s annual contribution to the economy was $18.6 billion, or 9% of gross domestic product.
+International tourism growth was very slow before the 1960s.
+Growth was especially strong from the 1990s.
+In 2019 there were nearly 3.9 million international tourists and tourism’s annual contribution to the economy was about $25 billion, roughly 10% of gross domestic product.

 The industry has become more complex, providing cultural, adventure and nature activities.
 There are backpacker hostels, large campervan companies, souvenir stores, restaurants, multinational hotel chains and cruise ships, all servicing different types of tourists − from independent travellers to those on guided coach tours.

 In 1903 Australians and Britons made up over 80% of arrivals.
-By the 2000s Australians were still the largest single group but they were not as dominant, and new source destinations such as Japan, China, South Korea and Europe were important.
+In the early 21st Australians were still the largest single group but they were not as dominant, and new source destinations such as China, Japan, South Korea and Europe were important.

 While some destinations, such as Queenstown and Wānaka, manage to have both a winter and a summer season, for most of the country the main tourism season is during summer.

-Until the 1990s New Zealanders maintained a tradition of simple holidays and stayed in baches, caravan parks and the increasing number of motels.
-In the early 2000s domestic tourists spent around 50 million nights away from home each year but they mainly stayed with friends and family.
+Until the 1990s New Zealanders maintained a tradition of simple holidays and stayed in baches, caravan parks or (increasingly) motels.
+In the 2000s domestic tourists spent around 50 million nights away from home each year, but they mainly stayed with friends and family.

-New Zealanders travelling in their own country account for almost half of tourist spending ($8.06 billion in the year to December 2008).
+New Zealanders travelling in their own country accounted for almost half of tourist spending ($8.06 billion) in 2008, and about one-third a decade later.
 Although this domestic tourism brings no new funds into the country, it provides a ‘bread-and-butter’ income for businesses, especially in the low season.
-At the same time, New Zealanders’ enthusiasm for overseas travel diverts many from local holidays.
-Higher fuel prices and a rise in the cost of living brought a small decline in domestic travel in 2008.
+At the same time, New Zealanders’ enthusiasm for overseas travel (and its relative cheapness) diverts many away from local holidays.